App lock device policy

 - Enable mono audio

-User Enabled Options: Each of the following options applies only to iOS 7.0 or later.
-For each option, the default is Off.
+User Enabled Options: For each option, the default is Off.

 - Allow VoiceOver adjustment